Ligon Exhibition Opens at de la Cruz Gallery

 Employing a technique Warhol pioneered, Ligon silkscreened press images of the protesters onto canvas and obscured the background, leaving the figures eerily silent.
 However, installed on the wallpaper, Ligon’s subjects are thrust back into their original and powerful setting.

 Andy Warhol, Washington Monument, 1974.
-Screenprint on wallpaper, 44 x 29 1/2 inches. © 2019 The Andy Warhol Foundation for the Visual Arts, Inc. / Licensed by Artists Rights Society (ARS), New York.
+Screenprint on the wallpaper, 44 x 29 1/2 inches. © 2019 The Andy Warhol Foundation for the Visual Arts, Inc. / Licensed by Artists Rights Society (ARS), New York.

 “The Million Man March has echoes in early gatherings, such as the silent march against lynching held in June of 1922, or the 1963 March on Washington,” Ligon writes.
 “I am interested in this recurring, continual need for African Americans to assert our visibility in a country in which we have been crucial presences from the beginning.”

 Text-based two-dimensional works form the rest of the exhibition, including a suite of Study for Negro Sunshine drawings quoting Gertrude Stein.
 These drawings span a decade and culminate in a recent red version, which marks a departure from Ligon’s well-known black and white monochromes.